TECHNICAL TRAINING PROGRAMME FOR RADIONUCLIDE STATION OPERATORS WITH ORTEC EQUIPMENT

 - DSPEC Troubleshooting

-In an effort to ensure that relevant technical training is provided to the appropriate person, nominated individuals should be directly related to an IMS facility, and invited States Signatories should nominate station operators as participants who are involved in the operation and maintenance of the following stations:
+In an effort to ensure that relevant technical training is provided to the appropriate person, please nominate individuals that are directly related to an IMS facility (only stations with ORTEC equipment).

 Candidates must be proficient in English.